Vortex936/my_project_cxx/README.md

 #### Windows

-On Windows, libc++ is not available.
 I haven't set this up for Windows yet, but if i were to try to do it, you'd need a different standard library and would probably not be able to do `import std` until CMake supports this officially (supposedly in CMake version 3.30).
 Any help with making this Windows compatible is greatly appreciated.

 Git can be installed from this webpage: https://git-scm.com/downloads.

 You can get most of the prerequesites (except `libc++` and i'm not sure about `lld`) from the Visual Studio Tools Installer, from here: https://visualstudio.microsoft.com/downloads/.

+##### Standard library

+On Windows, `libc++` is not available.

+Your best options are GCC's `libstdc++` and Microsoft's STL.

+STL, as far as i know, is distributed as `.dll` binary files, and would have to be included in a fundamentally different way in the `CMakeLists.txt`.
+I don't even know where to begin with this.
+You can get it from the Visual Studio Tools Installer, here: https://visualstudio.microsoft.com/downloads/.

+`libstdc++` is also a decent option, and might be easier to set up.
+Hell, it might even be possible to use it as an importable C++20/C++23 module thorugh CMake with a similar trick that i've done with `libc++`.
+Worth a try.
+It can be installed with `MinGW` (https://www.mingw-w64.org/).

 #### Arch-Linux (and possibly other distros that use pacman)